martinkearn/Content/Blogs/Dialog Chaining in the Microsoft Bot Framework.md

 ---
-title: Dialog Chaining in the Microsoft Bot Framework in C#
+title: Dialog Chaining in the Microsoft Bot Framework
 author: Martin Kearn
 description: How to work with multiple dialogs in Bot Framework v3
 image: http://martink.me/images/MartinKearnProfile1.jpg